Climate

 As countries work to improve NDC monitoring and reporting to meet the requirements of the Enhanced Transparency Framework under the Paris Agreement Article 13, many are developing digital NDC transparency systems at national and sectoral levels.
 In addition, to enable carbon markets under Article 6 of the Paris Agreement, digital carbon registries will be needed to manage carbon credits at the national level whilst maintaining interoperability with international systems.
 Various MRV tools can support transparency efforts and increase access to environmental finance mechanisms, such as PES schemes.
 Under this programming area, UNDP will:

 • Support the development of national digital NDC tracking systems and carbon registries.
 As the functionalities of these systems are relatively similar across countries, Country Offices are encouraged to utilize UNDP’s open-source system and configure it based on local context.
 The open source codebase was built based on inputs from international experts and countries, with a central support team in the Climate Hub.
-The use of such Digital Public Goods is a cost-effective way for countries to develop a national system.
+The use of such Digital Public Goods is a cost-effective way for countries to develop a national system (Link to UNDP’s Community of Practice).

 • Support sectoral digital MRV systems.
 UNDP’s Climate Hub has extensive experience supporting these kinds of projects especially when it comes to forest MRV systems.